Paul Goldschmidt: 2022–2024

 Goldschmidt was named the starting first baseman for the National League at the MLB All-Star Game, played at Dodger Stadium.
 In the first inning, he hit his first career home run in an All-Star Game.
+On July 23, in a game against the Reds, Goldschmidt recorded his 1,000th career run batted in.

 On July 24, it was announced that Goldschmidt, along with teammate Nolan Arenado, would not be allowed to travel with the Cardinals to Toronto for a scheduled series against the Blue Jays, due to his lack of a COVID-19 vaccination.

-At the end of the season, Goldschmidt led the National League with a .578 slugging percentage and .981 OPS while ranking second with 115 RBIs, 324 total bases and a .404 on-base percentage.
-His .317 batting average and 35 home runs were ranked third and tied-fifth respectively in the NL.
+At the end of the season, Goldschmidt led the National League with a .578 slugging percentage and .981 OPS while ranking second with 115 RBIs, 324 total bases, and a .404 on-base percentage.
+His .317 batting average and 35 home runs were ranked third and tied fifth respectively in the NL.
 Goldschmidt was named the 2022 NL Hank Aaron Award winner.
-He was named a finalist for the National League Most Valuable Player Award alongside teammate Nolan Arenado and Manny Machado.
-Goldschmidt was awarded his fifth Silver Slugger Award, giving him the all-time record for Silver Sluggers won among First Basemen.
-On November 17, Goldschmidt won his first NL MVP, garnering 22 of 30 first-place votes.
+Goldschmidt was also awarded his fifth Silver Slugger Award, giving him the all-time record for Silver Sluggers won among first basemen.
+On November 17, Goldschmidt won his first National League Most Valuable Player Award, garnering 22 of 30 first-place votes.

+After playing in the 2023 London Series, Goldschmidt became the first player in MLB history to play regular-season games in five different countries, having played in the United States, Australia, Mexico, Canada, and the United Kingdom.

+On July 26, 2024, Goldschmidt hit his 2,000th career hit against the Washington Nationals by hitting a two-run homer run off Kyle Finnegan in the bottom of the 10th inning.
+With that hit, he became the 295th player in Major League history to reach 2,000 hits and the 5th active player to achieve that milestone.
+In 154 games for St. Louis, Goldschmidt slashed .245/.302/.414 with 22 home runs, 65 RBI, and 11 stolen bases.

+New York Yankees (2025)

+On December 30, 2024, Goldschmidt signed a one-year, $12.5 million deal with the New York Yankees.
+In 2025, Goldschmidt appeared in 146 games for the Yankees, batting .274/.328/.406 with 10 home runs, 45 RBIs and five stolen bases in 489 at-bats.

 International career

 Goldschmidt was selected to the United States national baseball team for the 2017 World Baseball Classic, splitting time at first base with Eric Hosmer.
 In 13 at-bats, he slashed .077/.250/.077 with three walks.
-Team USA would go on to win the tournament.
+Team USA would go on to defeat the Puerto Rico in the championship game, securing their first-ever World Baseball Classic title.

 On August 6, 2022, Goldschmidt announced that he would again play for the United States in the 2023 World Baseball Classic.
+In seven games he posted a .280 batting average with one homerun and a .895 OPS.
+Team USA would reach the WBC championship game for the second consecutive tournament, but would ultimately lose to Japan by a score of 3-2.